Waltter2211/MERN-Cottage-Rent/README.md

 2. Use "npm install" to install dependencies in frontend and backend
 3. Create a .env file in the "backend folder"
 4. Create two fields "DATABASE" and "JSONTOKEN"
-5. Fill "DATABASE" fielf with your database connection string and fill "JSONTOKEN" with some string
+5. Fill "DATABASE" field with your database connection string
+6. Fill "JSONTOKEN" with some string
-6. Use "npm run build frontend" to build frontend
+7. Use "npm run build frontend" to build frontend
-7. Use "npm run start-prod" to start the app
+8. Use "npm run start-prod" to start the app